mulderp/mulderp.github.com/_posts/2013-12-03-A-Data-Platform-in-15-minutes.md

 }
 </pre>

-Now, our Node acts as webserver and data source.
+Now, our node acts as webserver and data source.
 Let's try:

 <pre>
 $ curl 0.0.0.0:5000/cinema/all